gardenlinux/gardenlinux/docs/architecture/decisions/0006-new-test-framework-in-place-self-contained-test-execution.md

 These approaches were not adopted due to the following limitations:
 - **Software Availability:** Container runtimes and systemd are not present in all target environments.
-- **Permission Requirements:** Both methods require elevated privileges, which may not be feasible or desirable in production or restricted systems.
+- **Permission Requirements:** Both methods require elevated privileges, which limits in which setups the tests can be run.
+A developer should be able to run the tests with no more privileges needed to build the image.